 - Keep the persistent Recall CMP link: Users must be able to withdraw their consent at any time, the persistent Recall CMP link is the easiest way to achieve that.
 Only remove the persistent Recall CMP link if you have added the link in another place in which the user would expect to withdraw their consent.

-Read more about our latest blog post about this here.
+Read more about this in our latest blog post here.